-We learned the prayers we needed as our eyes must be shut.
-Everything was set up and the time was getting closer…
+We memorized the prayers we needed, as our eyes must be shut.
+Everything was set up and the time was getting closer. . . .

-I told Leann, “I’m scared to hell whatsoever I’m ready.
-I’m not only doing it for me but I want Jeremy’s peace as well, what a kind soul that needs to be freed.”
+I told Leann, “I’m scared as hell, but I’m ready.
+I’m not only doing it for me but I want Jeremy’s peace, as well.
+He’s a kind soul, who needs to be freed.”

-Look, Sheryl, we have come far and we are not alone, Jeremy will be our helper and support, we just need to be strong enough to fight against whatever comes in our way.
+“Look, Sheryl.
+We have come far and we are not alone.
+Jeremy will be our helper and support.
+We just need to be strong enough to fight against whatever comes our way.”

-It was almost 2:45 P.M.
+It was now almost 2:45 p.m.

-We started to close the curtains just leaving all light to the candles only, all of s
+We started to close the curtains, leaving all light to the candles alone.

-udden Jeremy’s voice…
+Suddenly, the same unrecognizable voice was heard. . . .

-“Leann, I am not… I am not ok”
+“I am not . . .
+I am not okay.
+I’m weakening rapidly.”

-“Im weakening rapidly and this mission isn’t…”

-I asked Leann, what is going on?
+I asked Leann, “What is going on?”

-I don’t know Sheryl but seems something is keeping him from communicating with us.

-But he kept going…
+“I don’t know, Sheryl”

+That same unfamiliar voice we heard before kept going. . . .
-“Sheryl im… im trying to help, my strength is limited here but…

-You don’t deserve this hell, this won’t be your ending I promise.”
+“I’m . . .
+I’m trying to help, but my strength is limited here. . . .
+You don’t deserve this hell; this won’t be your ending, I promise.”

-I was teary-eyed just listening to his sweet words that brought so much joy and tranquility to my mind, he was taking care of Leann and me.
-I did know I didn’t deserve that chance, I brought this upon myself so why he was being so caring even without knowing me?
+I was teary-eyed just listening to those meaningful words that brought so much joy and tranquility to my mind.
+Someone was taking care of Leann and me, but who?
+I know I didn’t deserve that chance; I brought this upon myself, so why was that being so caring, even without knowing me?

-After some minutes trying hard to regain some energy to talk, he said, “I’ve seen what you have done in the past… many mistakes, but this time you got into something very similar to what I did just that you didn’t know…”

-“You have been drawing symbols in your journal, some of these symbols are bonded to spells and a way of summoning is not only doing it out loud but also drawing them by hand that way you call on the entity, and at the same time, you’re making a connection with it.”
+The unknown voice spoke: “You have been drawing symbols in your journal—some of these symbols are bonded to spells, and one way of summoning is not only doing it out loud but also drawing things by hand.
+That way, you call on the entity, and at the same time, you’re making a connection with it.”

-I was petrified by Jeremy’s words, I had been doing that for months!
+I was petrified by those words; I had been doing that for months!

-I was putting myself into that vulnerable position for so long just thinking that nothing worked and I was just digging my own grave!
+I’d been putting myself into that vulnerable position for so long, just thinking that nothing worked.

-During all my research I have been drawing every symbol, even taking notes in my journal of all I was achieving.
+During all my research, I drew every symbol, even taking notes in my journal of all I was achieving.

-Leann asked Jeremy, “is there any way that we can perform this without affecting both of you?”
+Leann asked the spirit, “Is there any way we can perform this without affecting you?
+Why are you helping us?”

-He spoke, “my soul is already taken, Leann.
-The only thing I can do now is helping you get the elements, I don’t matter anymore at least not for the living, I know you tried and did all you could but this is a fight I have to get through on my own.”
+He replied, “My soul is already taken.
+The only thing I can do now is help you get the elements.
+I don’t matter anymore—at least not for the living.
+I know you tried and did all you could, but this is a fight I have to get through on my own.

+“You never knew me, You were prohibited from knowing me; I wasn't a good person during my time on this earth.”

-The sadness In Leann’s face was something I couldn’t bear.
-She looked so disappointed in herself and started to cry as she was aware now that all had been done for a reason.
-He was like a little brother to her so it was a devastating pain that clearly still affects her.
+The sadness in Leann’s face was something I couldn’t bear.
+She looked so disappointed in herself and started to cry, as she was now aware that everything had been done for a reason.
+Despite us not knowing who the spirit was, Jeremy was still in the picture for us; he seemed to be the only ally we had on the other side.
+He was like a little brother to Leann, so it was a devastating pain that clearly still affected her.

 Chapter 5

-The time had come it was 3:00 P.M., after setting up everything, seemed the trigger for paranormal was silence, something unbearable drowned the place…
+The time had come.
+It was 3 p.m.
+After setting everything up, it seemed the trigger for the paranormal was silence.
+Then something unbearable drowned the place. . . .

-3 shadows showed up and at the same time the two books opened up right on the topic we were researching and those same shadows said…
+Three shadows showed up and, at the same time, the two books opened up right on the topic we were researching, and those same shadows said:

-“The time has come and is time to perform your duties” and after this, a macabre laugh making fun of us rumbled the place…
+“The time has come; it is time to perform your duties.”
+After this, a macabre, mocking laugh rumbled the place. . . .